open-xchange/appsuite-middleware/documentation/components/Advertisement.md

 removeadvertisementconfigs

 This clt allows the master admin to remove the advertisement configurations.
 He can either remove all or a single reseller configurations.
-It is also possible to remove only the resellers, which are not active anymore.
-For example if they are deleted.
+It is also possible to remove only the resellers, which are not active anymore (e.g in case they are deleted).

 **Help text:**